 Rally the Family

-- Get to know things that are toxic to dogs... plants like sago palms and oleander bushes as well as foods like onions, chocolate, grapes and raisins.
+- Get to know things that are toxic to dogs such as plants like sago palms and oleander bushes and foods such as onions, chocolate, grapes and raisins

 Tidbit: Primary items a dog will chew up are socks, shoes (especially flip-flops) and underwear.

 Prepare the House